U.S. CDC tells states to prep for COVID-19 vaccine distribution as soon as late October

 The CDC documents describe two vaccine candidates that must be stored at temperatures of minus 70 and minus 20 degrees Celsius.
 Those storage requirements match profiles of candidates from Pfizer and Moderna.

+Last month, the U.S. health department said the CDC was executing an existing contract option with McKesson Corp (MCK.N) to support potential vaccine distribution.

+CDC Director Robert Redfield has asked state governors to expedite McKesson’s requests for building vaccine distribution centers and to consider waiving requirements that would stop them from becoming fully operational by Nov.
+1, according to a recent letter obtained by Reuters.

-Reporting by Manojna Maddipatla in Bengaluru; Editing by Maju Samuel and Tom Brown
+Reporting by Manojna Maddipatla in Bengaluru and Deena Beasley in Los Angeles; Editing by Maju Samuel, Tom Brown and Subhranshu Sahu